rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -hh
 Long help text, shows all available options.

+#### -hkdf
+Use HKDF to derive separate keys for content and name encryption from the master key.

 #### -info
 Pretty-print the contents of the config file for human consumption,